inspiredlabs/inspiredlabs/site/content/post/instantwebapp.md

 ---
 date: 2019-02-03T15:51:47.060Z
 title: InstantWebapp
-description: Web design to fit the world of apps
+description: Web design for a world of apps
-assignment: Frontend Developer for Boutiques & SMEs.
+assignment: Frontend Developer for SME boutiques
 ---
 <!--From Summer&nbsp;2011-->